zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

 The variables we passed into the second function *did* get changed because `AddNumbers2` was using a *reference* for each parameter.
 Notice that the functions' bodies are identical.
 All I did was modify the way that they accept arguments.

-Keep in mind that this was all pseudo-code and some languages accept references differently or with different notation, but the idea is generally the same.
+Keep in mind that this was all pseudo-code, some languages accept references differently or with different notation.
+Also, I took a few liberties here that some languages would complain about.
+However, general idea is the same and hopefully explains the difference between *pass by value* and *pass by reference*.

 <hr/>
 <small>Note: This was written for my friend David who is taking a programming class.</small>